← All gearSTARTER KIT

 GOOD FORWrapping at the stall and holding meat warm after the cook.

-Compare on Amazon ↗Chimney starter
+Compare butcher paper or heavy foil on Amazon ↗Chimney starter

 Clean, lit coals in about fifteen minutes with nothing but newspaper.
 No lighter fluid near your food, ever.